EdCharbeneau/Foundation5MVC/Foundation5MVC/App_Readme/Foundation_readme.md

 This package requires Sass (Compass is optional).
 For Compass and Sass support in Visual Studio see: http://www.mindscapehq.com/products/web-workbench

+Ensure you are using the latest version of Sass before you begin.
+Some features can cause sass compile errors on older versions of Sass.

 ##1.
 Configure your project

 Foundation can be used either with Sass or Sass with compass.
 The Foundation Nuget package installs Foundation to the `~/sass` folder by default.